speakeztech/mlir-tutorial/docs/tutorials/04-using-tablegen.md

 }
 ```

 Notice the pattern? **Out of ~20 lines, maybe 10 contain actual transformation logic**.
-The rest is infrastructure—critical infrastructure that must be exactly right, but also mechanical and repetitive.
+The rest is infrastructure, critical infrastructure that must be exactly right, but also mechanical and repetitive.

 ### The Scaling Problem